EnsembleUI/ensemble_docs/pages/actions/pause-audio.md

 # pauseAudio

-pauseAudio action allows users to pause a already playing audio file
+The pauseAudio action allows users to pause an already-playing audio file.

 ### Properties